Government Schemes for Women Entrepreneurs

 Step-by-Step: How You Get the Loan

-1. Prepare a project plan – what you’ll buy, sales forecast, cost sheet.
+1. Prepare a project plan – what you’ll buy, sales forecast, and cost sheet.

 2. Visit your bank’s MSME desk; request collateral-free loan coverage under CGTMSE.